jejellyroll-fr/fpdb-3/README.md

 - not working ->fixed
 - rethink the distribution of players around the table (TO DO: WIP)
 - add pot odds and equity(TO DO)
-- dev specific web front (TO DO: stay with python, exemple django or other laguage like js, exemple react.js)

 >handviewer(cash)
 - Filter bug (player and site =not good working)
 >import